gcburgess/Cyberbullying_Detector/README.md

 ├── 02-data-preprocessing.ipynb			<- Notebook containing NLP preprocessing
 ├── 03-pipelines-and-models.ipynb		<- Notebook containing pipelines and model selection
-├── .gitignore					<- exclude certain files from repository ├── data					<- Both sourced externally and generated from code └── images					<- Both sourced externally and generated from code
+├── .gitignore					<- exclude certain files from repository ├── nlp-env.yml					<- environment file for notebooks in this repository ├── data					<- Both sourced externally and generated from code └── images					<- Both sourced externally and generated from code
 ```